 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+Author Name: LIQUN HUANG___________ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Identifying the posterior incisure and utilizing ultrasound localization can be challenging at first.
+Removing all fur is critical to aiding the visualization for both these steps.

 INTERVIEW: Above Talent speaking the statement above in an interview-style shot, looking slightly off-camera